kizu/kizu.ru/src/posts/2023-12-07-shrinkwrap-problem/index.en.md

 2. Without anchor positioning, the context for our background element would be the target, so we’d make it an inline-block, and add `position: relative`.
 However, we’d want to reset both of these to `static` and `inline` when we use anchor positioning.

-3. It is not necessary to put properties that are used for anchor positioning like `anchor-name` and `anchor-default` inside the `@supports`, as they would be ignored when not supported.
+3. It is not necessary to put properties that are used for anchor positioning like `anchor-name` and `position-anchor` inside the `@supports`, as they would be ignored when not supported.

 4. We’d want to have a fallback for our `inset` property when the `anchor()` is not supported.